-Adjunct Faculty, School of Business and Social Sciences B.A., University of Durham, UK M.A., Brown University Ph.D., University of Hull, UK
+Adjunct Faculty, School of Business and Social Sciences B.A., University of Durham, UK M.A., Brown University

-R. Todd Coy, 2005
+R. Todd Cov.
+2005

 Professor, School of Business and Social Sciences B.A., University of Houston at University Park M.S., University of Houston at Clear Lake Ph.D., Tufts University